Dipak Nandy: Career

 Nandy always had a detailed personal interest in broadcasting as 'the way a society talks to itself', and he served as the chairman of the BBC's Immigrant Programme (1983–1988), and as a member of its General Council (1983–1990).
-He was appointed a member of Lord Annan's Committee of Inquiry into the Future of Broadcasting (1974–77), which created Channel 4 instead of the widely expected ITV2, and successfully lobbied through the Committee's report for a unified Broadcasting Complaints Commission.
+He was appointed a member of Lord Annan's Committee of Inquiry into the Future of Broadcasting (1974–77), which created Channel 4 instead of the widely expected ITV2.
+He successfully lobbied through the Committee's report for a unified Broadcasting Complaints Commission.
+He was appointed to the Board of Governors of the British Film Institute in 1984.

 Personal life

-In 1960, while a student at Leeds, Nandy met Margaret Gracie, whom he dated until 1964, when they were married in Leeds.
-They separated in 1971, and in 1972, in Lambeth, Nandy married secondly Ann Louise Byers, a daughter of Lord Byers, Leader of the Liberals in the House of Lords.
+In 1960, while a student at Leeds, Nandy met Margaret Gracie; they married in 1964.
+They separated in 1971, and in 1972, in Lambeth, Nandy married secondary producer (Ann) Luise Byers, a daughter of Lord Byers, Leader of the Liberals in the House of Lords.
 Their youngest daughter, Lisa Nandy, was born in 1979.
 She became a Labour Member of Parliament in 2010, and has stated that her father considers her right wing.